-- Because of their own serious health condition; - To care for a family member with a serious health condition; - To bond with a newborn baby, newly adopted child or newly placed foster child; - To care for a family member who became ill or was injured in the course of duty while on active duty in the military; - To address specific issues associated with a parent, spouse, or child's active duty in the military - To address specified needs associated with family violence.
+- Because of their own serious health condition (Including pregnancy, organ or bone marrow donation); - To care for a family member with a serious health condition; - To bond with a newborn baby, newly adopted child or newly placed foster child; - To address specific issues associated with a parent, spouse, or child's active duty in the military - To care for a family member who became ill or was injured in the course of duty while on active duty in the military; - To address specified needs associated with family violence.

-The CT Paid Family & Medical Leave Insurance Program is run by the CT Paid Leave Authority and is funded by contributions of $\frac{1}{2}$ of $\frac{1}{8}$ of the wages of employees working in Connecticut.
-Starting on January 1, 2022, employees may apply to the CT Paid Leave Authority for wage replacement benefits.
+The CT Paid Family & Medical Leave Insurance Program is run by the CT Paid Leave Authority and is funded by contributions of 1⁄2 of 1% of the wages of employees working in Connecticut.
+Effective January 1, 2022, employees may apply to the CT Paid Leave Authority for wage replacement benefits.